labgem/microscope-user-doc/docs/content/compgenomics/panRGP.rst

 What is a panRGP ?
 -------------------------------------------------------

-The goal of panRGP is to efficiently extract RGPs within a partitioned pangenome graph.
+The goal of panRGP is to efficiently detect RGPs within a partitioned pangenome graph.
+Based on the projection of the partitioned PPanGGOLiN graph on a given genome, the algorithm detects sets of consecutive genes that are members of the shell or cloud genomes.

-Based on the partitioned pangenome content of a given genome (so after projection), the algorithm uses the chaining of gene families partitions to determine the RGPs within this genome, relying on a double pass linked-list partitioning method

 .. image:: img/panRGP.png